gitlabhq/gitlabhq/doc/ci/examples/sast_docker.md

     paths: [gl-sast-container-report.json]
 ```

-The above example will create a `sast:container` job in your CI pipeline, pull
+The above example will create a `sast:container` job in your CI/CD pipeline, pull
 the image from the [Container Registry](../../user/project/container_registry.md)
 (whose name is defined from the two `CI_APPLICATION_` variables) and scan it
 for possible vulnerabilities.
 The report will be saved as an artifact that you